Fémina: Career

 In 2004, friends Clara Miglioli and Sofía "Toti" Trucco formed Fémina in San Martín de los Andes, Argentina.
 The trio's name Fémina means female in Latin.
 The trio chose the name because they liked its sound and message.
 Band member Toti elaborated "there were not too many female rappers.
 It was a way to represent our girl."
 Miglioli met the Trucco sisters when she was four years old.
 After completing high school, the duo moved to Buenos Aires at the age of 19.
 They were later joined by Toti's younger sister Clara "Wewi" Trucco on percussion.
 There, they met and became friends with other rappers including Koxmoz and Apolo MC.
 In addition to music, both Miglioli and the Trucco sisters have a background in acting and vocal training.
 Fémina has toured in Latin America, Europe, and the United States.
 In 2018, they performed at the Sydney Festival in Australia.
-In an August 2017 interview with the Rolling Stone magazine, the group announced they are working on a new album with producer Will Holland.
+In an August 2017 interview with the Rolling Stone magazine, the group announced they are working on a new album with producer Quantic.
 Several tracks will feature Iggy Pop.

 In 2022, Clara Miglioli left the band, and since then the band has been consolidated as a duo.